tcard/polygo/spec.md

 Polygo extends Go by:

 * Allowing defined types to leave parts of their definition not fully set, but bound to _type parameters_.
-Instances of a type_parameterized type_ must provide the parameters needed.
+Instances of a _type-parameterized type_ must provide the parameters needed.

-* Allowing functions and methods to take not only argumetns parameters, but also type parameters, to which both arguments and return values can be bound.
+* Allowing functions and methods to take not only value parameters (arguments), but also type parameters, to which both arguments and return values can be bound.

 ## Extensions to the Go syntax